Frequently Asked Questions

 If I am on a salt-restricted diet, will the sodium in drinking water hurt me?

-Why do we use chlorine and fluoride in our water?
+Why do we add fluoride to Madison's water?

 Why does drinking water often look cloudy when first taken from a faucet and then clear up?